On the ground learnings from the Tour de France - Rosterfy

 I’ll be honest, I felt like I had really landed on my feet after graduating and landing such a high-profile event.
-It certainly didn’t take long for the dust to settle for me to realise that I was coordinating 12000 volunteers.
-Whilst I had a lot of fun, I also experienced many sleepless nights in attempting to come up with a bigger plan and purpose to manage these volunteers.
+It certainly didn’t take long for the dust to settle for me to realise that I was coordinating 12,000 volunteers.
+Whilst I had a lot of fun, I also experienced many sleepless nights in attempting to come up with a bigger plan and purpose to manage the volunteers.

 Here are some home truths and lessons I learned along the way that can help you streamline your volunteers and staff on your next big event:

-Find staff that are interested in the bigger picture: not the salary (or perks, if a volunteer)
+1. Build a team that are interested in the bigger picture: not the salary (or perks, if a volunteer)

 Luckily, due to the large profile of the Tour de France we didn’t have to recruit.
-By the time the company was created, 20,000 people had already registered interest!
+By the time the company was created, 20,000 people had already registered their interest!
 When recruiting staff from this pool, it was crucial to find staff that are interested in the bigger picture: that means that they will be on board, will be more likely to be punctual and will actually show up.
 Staff that care will do more for the job than those who are only there for the perks/profit.

 I have since done an HR team building game that focuses on this exact point.
 When you blindfold two teams, each with the same task, and one not blindfolded leader who delegates jobs.
 The team that was informed that the task is “building a ship” completes the task.
 The other team, that is only delegated jobs with no knowledge of the purpose, does not complete the task.

-Staff accountability: no shows
+3. Staff accountability: no shows

-Plan to fail…..
+4. Plan to fail…..

 The adage says, “Fail to plan, plan to fail”.
-In event management I would consider it better to say, “Plan to fail”.
+In event management, I would consider it better to say, “Plan to fail”.
 Once you have a plan, also make a few “plan b’s” and maybe also “plan c’s” to help you when the inevitable happens.
 Even if none of your backup plans work, the planning of them will help you feel more flexible and confident should something out of the ordinary happen.

-Communication is key
+5. Communication is key